Mastering the Deep Research Process: Step-by-Step Guide [2025]

 - Review what you have (quick skim)

-- Identify biggest gaps
+- Identify the biggest gaps

 Remember: Perfect information is impossible.
 Good research requires knowing when you have enough.